 Burnout…What is it?
 In recent years, the term “burnout” has taken the spotlight of numerous conversations, but what does it mean?
 Burnout can occur in many spheres of life.
 From work to friendships, but most often in the work environment.
 Contrary to belief, burnout is separate from stress.
 Burnout manifests in disengagement and feelings of devaluation whereas stress is over-engagement and increased anxiety.
 Avoiding burnout is primarily a matter of addressing excess stress and the work environment.
-Unfortunately, as individuals there is often very little, we can do to impact the overall work culture and environment so let’s focus on what we can do.
+Unfortunately, there is often very little we as individuals can do to impact the overall work culture and environment so let’s focus on what we can do.

 People often feel limited in what they can do within the work environment to decrease stress.
 It may feel there is an endless tidal wave of work that keeps crashing into us making it hard to recognize or communicate when you have had enough.
 Within the office there are a few things we can do to decrease stress:

-• Communicate.
-It can be useful to communicate where you stand with your managers, often they would much rather the deadline got moved by two days than a rushed product delivered by a harassed employee.
+- Communicate.
+It can be useful to communicate where you stand with your managers.
+Often, they would much rather the deadline got moved by two days than a rushed product delivered by a harassed employee.

-• Take a break.
-When work becomes too overwhelming it can be easy to think you have to remain in your office all day with no breaks to hit your goals.
+- Take a break.
+When work becomes too overwhelming, it can be easy to think you have to remain in your office all day with no breaks to hit your goals.
 We have all been there, a 12-hour day under halogen bulbs, staring at a screen does no one any good.
 Take a 10-minute break, go outside, walk around the building, stretch, and get back to it a little more focused.

 While most of our work may occur in the office, with an increasing presence of technology, there is a blurring line between the home and work environments.
 It is not so easy to put down our work even on a trip with family halfway around the globe.
 While difficult, it can be important to leave our work at work.
 This can mean anything, from literally avoiding working at home to carving out time for yourself, be that a few hours in the evening or a two-week trip.

 For most of us, we have some sort of hobby outside of the work environment, be it video games, sports, or music.
-Often when we get too stressed or we start burning out we lose motivation for the things we enjoy.
+Often when we get too stressed or we start burning out, we lose motivation for the things we enjoy.
 It is important to set aside time to pursue those hobbies and do things that stimulate us in different ways.